Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/relevant-precedents-for-signwriting-infrastructure/essay.md

 1. Sutton SignWriting is not a speculative new project; it is mature infrastructure with domains, tools, standards, libraries, and datasets already in active use.
 2. ICPSR shows how a university-housed data need can become recognized shared research infrastructure once curation, access, training, and continuity are supported.
 3. The BSL Corpus to BSL SignBank path shows how sign-language documentation can mature into durable public lexical infrastructure.
-4. ELDP, ELAR, and PARADISEC show that philanthropy and distributed institutional consortia work best when anchored in real organizational structures rather than improvised continuity arrangements.
+4. ELDP, ELAR, and PARADISEC show that philanthropic and distributed institutional models can support durable language infrastructure when anchored in real organizational structures rather than improvised continuity arrangements.
 5. MIDAS shows that shared technical capacity can produce immediate institutional value while also supporting longer-term research growth.

 ## Bottom line